 What should I do if I cannot tolerate the stack?

-Drop back to the previous tolerated dose level and hold 4 weeks before retrying the escalation.
-If you still cannot tolerate it, stop cagrilintide and continue tirzepatide monotherapy.
+Drop back to the previous tolerated dose level and hold for 4 weeks before retrying the bump.
+If you still cannot tolerate it, stop cagrilintide and continue tirzepatide alone.
 Tirzepatide is the primary effective drug; cagrilintide is the addition.
-Dropping the addition is always preferable to dropping both.
+Dropping the addition is always better than dropping both.
 For reintroduction protocols after a stop, see how to inject tirzepatide.

 The Bottom Line